 • It makes information accessible.

-• It helps ensuring compliance is in place.
+• It helps ensure compliance is in place.

 Transcribing a meeting provides a permanent record of your discussion.
 This way, you’re making sure all the important parts, action points, and designated responsibilities can be followed up and easily accessed for future reference.